olipacks/mito/README.md

-THIS PACKAGE IS IN DEVELOPMENT, DO NOT USE IN PRODUCTION YET
+THIS PACKAGE IS IN DEVELOPMENT, PLEASE DO NOT USE IN PRODUCTION YET

 # A minimal Laravel package for blog publishing